The Tower (song): Critical reception

 Vultures Jon O'Brien ranked the song seventh out of 37 Eurovision entries, opining that it "echoes" Ellie Goulding, Aurora and Grimes.
 He concluded: "[It] is the kind of featherlight synth-pop that seems tailor-made not for Eurovision but for trendy Spotify playlists.
 In years to come, this may be regarded as 2024's lost gem."
 On the other hand, Erin Adam of The Scotsman gave the song a rating of 6 out of 10, but called it "frothy" and "catchy".

 Music video and promotion

 Along with the song's premiere, an accompanying music video was released.
-According to Wielgomas, the music video uses the metaphor of chess to describe the relationships she has endured.
-Wielgomas has stated in interviews that the appearance of her opponent represents struggles in her life, including "crossing boundaries".
+According to Luna, the music video uses the metaphor of chess to describe the relationships she has endured.
+Luna has stated in interviews that the appearance of her opponent represents struggles in her life, including "crossing boundaries".
 The duel itself represents her facing different loved ones and their relationships, and by the end of the video, she is battling herself, knowing that she has to defeat her past self to create her own fate.

-To further promote the song, Wielgomas confirmed her intent to participate in several Eurovision pre-parties, including the Nordic Music Celebration, the London Eurovision Party, Pre-Party ES 2024, and the Barcelona Eurovision Party 2024.
+To further promote the song, Luna confirmed her intent to participate in several Eurovision pre-parties, including the Nordic Music Celebration, the London Eurovision Party, Pre-Party ES 2024, and the Barcelona Eurovision Party 2024.